DeltaInstitute/lumin_research/sections/02e-metrics.md

 	</div>
 	<div class="col-sm-9">
 		<h4>Monthly surveys</h4>
-		<p>Monthly surveys were distributed and completed at each Monthly Workshop.
-These were mixed method surveys with an emphasis on close-ended questions, but with open-ended questions included as necessary aiming to collect information about opinions, motivations, and intentions related to energy use generally and treatments more specifically.</p>
+		<p>Monthly surveys were distributed and completed at each monthly workshop.
+These were mixed method surveys with an emphasis on close-ended questions, but with open-ended questions included as necessary to collect information about opinions, motivations, and intentions related to energy use generally and treatments more specifically.</p>
 	</div>
 </div>
 <div class="row">